AgriConnect/docker-postgis/README.md

 Unless `-e POSTGRES_DB` is passed to the container at startup time, this database will be named after the admin user (either `postgres` or the user specified with `-e POSTGRES_USER`).
 If you would prefer to use the older template database mechanism for enabling PostGIS, the image also provides a PostGIS-enabled template database called `template_postgis`.

+### Additional note

+This branch has TimescaleDB installed to the Alpine images.
+The image is for running test in CI/CD, so it doesn't contain TimescaleDB maintenance tools.

 ## Usage

 In order to run a basic container capable of serving a PostGIS-enabled database, start a container as follows: